-“If there were no reindeer we would not exist”
+“If there were no reindeer, we would not exist”

-The Tsaatan rely on the animal for most, if not all, of their basic needs: milk, which is also used to make cheese; antlers, which they use to make tools; and first and foremost, transport.
+The Tsaatan rely on the reindeer for most, if not all, of their basic needs: milk, which is also used to make cheese; antlers, which they use to make tools; and first and foremost, transport.
 They do not use the reindeer for meat.
 This makes the indigenous group unique among reindeer-herding communities.